Chill-Astro/PyCalc-CE/README.md

     chmod +x /<path>/PyCalc-CE

-Replace path with the actual directory.

     .//<path>/PyCalc-CE

+Replace <path> with the actual directory.

-Do note, you may need to run as Superuser using sudo.
+Note : You may need to run as Superuser using sudo.

 ---